 Table of Contents

-A DNA library is a collection of DNA fragments that were cloned in vectors for scientist to easily be able to identify and isolate desired fragments for genetic studies.
+A DNA library is a collection of DNA fragments that were cloned in vectors so that scientists can identify and isolate desired fragments for genetic studies.
 Two kinds of DNA libraries are constructed.

-There are genomic DNA libraries which contain a representation of an organism’s entire genome.
-The number of clones produced in a genomic library will depend on the size of the genome being studied and the size of genes that a cloning vector system can tolerate.
-Application of genomic libraries include complete genome sequencing for organisms, source of genome in the production of transgenic animals, and studies on the function of regulatory sequences and genetic mutation in cancer cells.
+Some genomic DNA libraries contain a representation of an organism’s entire genome.
+The number of clones produced in a genomic library depends on the size of the genome being studied and the size of genes that a cloning vector system can tolerate.
+Application of genomic libraries includes complete genome sequencing for organisms, the source of genomes in the production of transgenic animals, and studies on the function of regulatory sequences and genetic mutation in cancer cells.

 Probes and Blotting Methods

-Other blotting techniques are the Northern Blot and the Western Blot Methods.
-Northern blot method is used to detect isolated mRNA in a sample while Western Blot Method is used to detect proteins using antibodies.
+Other blotting techniques are the northern blot and the western blot methods.
+The northern blot method is used to detect isolated mRNA in a sample, while the western blot is used to detect proteins using antibodies.
 Probes for northern blotting are composed of nucleic acids with sequences complementary to all or part of the RNA of interest.